 The act of trick or treating has had numerous name changes as well, even if this is thought of as a recent Halloween development!
 Back in the 19th century, children might go souling (in England) or guising (in Scotland), where they would put on small performances when going door to door for sweet treats.

 Since English is a thief of a language, some of our Halloween words come from other tongues!

 Specter comes from the French spectre, which in turn derives directly from the Latin word specere.
-This means to look, which distinguishes a specter from a regular ghost only by meaning a ghost which is seen, and not just imagined or heard.
+This means to look, which distinguishes a spectre from a regular ghost only by meaning a ghost that is seen, and not just imagined or heard.

 The world eldritch itself probably doesn’t get used enough!
 Who wouldn’t want to refer to something as an eldritch scream to describe a yell that sinister or ghostly?
 Though did you know this word is actually a Scottish word, often used in Scottish poetry and literature to define odd and otherworldly sounds?
 Did you also know, that the word Halloween, short for All Hallows Eve, actually originated in Scotland?
 We bet you didn’t!

 There are some amazing eldritch-style Scots words that have long been associated with Halloween.
 Baneshanks in place of Grim Reaper, tattiebogle instead of scarecrow, and brounie for an all-round house spirit.
 So this Halloween, if you visit the burrial grund (cemetery) or deidhoose (mortuary) looking for harnpans (skulls), think of all the Scots folk before you with their lantrens (lanterns) out on Hallaeen (Halloween), listening out for eldritch sounds and giving themselves a fright!